fluid-project/personal-data-server/docs/Workflow.md

 * **Google SSO**: Using Google as SSO provider.
 The examples are based on their API but others could be substituted.

-## Workflow Description
+### Workflow Description

-1. Open login
+1. Start login

-    1. Trigger login to Personal Data Server from UIO
+    **1a.** Resource Owner interacts with UIO's user interface to log into the Personal Data Server using their Google credentials

-    2. UIO makes a request to the Preferences Server login API. e.g. `/sso/google`
+    **1b.** UIO redirects to the Preferences Server login API. e.g. `/sso/google`.
+See [the API document](API.md) for details.
+This triggers the SSO workflow which is described in the [Single Sign On Details](#single-sign-on-details) section.
 2. The Personal Data Server sends an [authentication request](https://developers.google.com/identity/protocols/oauth2/openid-connect#sendauthrequest) to Google.
 Meanwhile, the Personal Data Server keeps track of the referer URL that the login request is from.
 This referer URL is the external website URL on which UIO is implemented.

-   1. the authentication request includes the following as query parameters:
+   **2a.** the authentication request includes the following as query parameters:
       * `client_id` identifying the Personal Data Server to Google
       * `response_type` which is usually `code`
       * `scope` which would likely be `openid email`